harawata/mybatis-issues/README.md

 ## Create a new repo using template

 1. Fork this repository on GitHub.
-1. Clone your fork to your local
+1. Clone your fork to local.

   ```sh
 $ git clone git@github.com:YOUR_ACCOUNT/mybatis-issues.git